 Daycare sessions may be purchased in packages.

-All packages are good for 6 months from the date purchased.
+Please note all packages expire 6 months from the date of purchase.

 Registration Forms and Information

 All dogs must have a completed application on file with Dog Tired.
 Paperwork should include a complete pet personality profile, owner contact form, signed daycare contract and proof of current vaccinations from a licensed veterinarian.